mikeizbicki/ucr-cs100/tutorials/shell-tricks/README.md

     $ find . -iname '*.conf'

 Notice the single quotes around `*.conf`.
 What would happen without it?
 Bash would interpret the `*.conf` as a glob expression and expand it to all files ending in `.conf` in the current directory. (we don't want this to happen!)
-This could prevent from looking for all `.conf` files in subdirectories.
+This could prevent it from looking for all `.conf` files in subdirectories.
 Remember: we should always quote anything that might contain special characters.

-It need to be known that only single quotes can prevent every character from being interpreted; double quotes still allow bash to interpret some characters.
-On the other hand, when working with variables, double quotes come in handy to prevent word splitting(it's useful!), which is often used in scripting.
+It needs to be known that only single quotes can prevent every character from being interpreted; double quotes still allow bash to interpret some characters.
+On the other hand, when working with variables, double quotes come in handy to prevent word splitting (it's useful!), which is often used in scripting.

 You see, when a filename contains whitespace, bash splits the name on that whitespace when you leave variables unquoted.
 Suppose you have a file named “spaced name.txt, you put it in a variable `filename= spaced name.txt`, and then you try to move it to “unspacedname.txt” by executing `mv $filename unspacedname.txt`.
 You’ll get the error “mv: target ’unspacedname.txt‘ is not a directory”.
 This is because mv gets executed like this: `mv spaced name.txt unspacedname.txt`.
 In other words, mv will try to move two files, “spaced name.txt” to “unspacedname.txt”, and fail because moving multiple files to a single destination is only allowed when the destination is a directory.